How much should you pay for an electronic medical records (EMR) system?

 Based on how you answer the above questions, a vendor could quote you hundreds of dollars less or thousands more for the same system.

-Even with these considerations in mind, it’s just not efficient to call each individual software vendor just to find out whether you can afford their platform.
+Even with these considerations in mind, it’s simply not efficient to call each individual software vendor just to find out whether you can afford their platform.

-Once you’re familiar with the different pricing models, there are additional fees to implement a new EMR that are equally important to understand.
+Once you’re familiar with the different pricing models, there are additional fees when implementing a new EMR that are equally important to understand.

 We interviewed Bruce Edmunds, director of programmatic activity and development at the West Texas HIT Regional Extension Center, to find out which EMR expenses are universal, regardless of the vendor’s pricing model.

 - Data migration.
 This is when your current software vendor extracts patient data and exports it as files that can then be imported into the new EMR.
 Edmunds says this is the “biggest surprise cost” for buyers, as vendors can charge $30,000 to $50,000 for the service.

 - Training.
 Depending on how extensive staff training for the new system is, it can cost nothing at all or several thousand dollars.
 These days, vendors have a wealth of free online training materials, such as webinars and how-to videos, that can help cut down on costs.
 However, you might find it worthwhile to bring in an implementation specialist to get your staff up to speed as soon as possible in order to reduce costly downtime.